-In conclusion, in contrast to other well-established methods, our surfaces-priming strategy provides an extremely facile, green and powerful approach to prepare Ti surfaces by using PTL coating, without time-consuming chemical synthesis and capital-costive processing [9].
-Therefore, the initial layer of PTL holds great potential to fabricate the multilayer loaded with antibacterial agents, osteogenic growth factors, cytokines and/or other functional components on Ti surfaces via LbL self-assembly technique, which could prevent implant associated infection and facilitate osseointegration in the early stage of implantation.
+In conclusion, in contrast to other well-established methods, our surface-priming strategy provides an extremely facile, green and powerful approach to preparing Ti surfaces by using PTL coating, without time-consuming chemical syntheses and costly processing [9].
+Therefore, the initial layer of PTL holds great potential for the fabrication of multilayers loaded with antibacterial agents, osteogenic growth factors, cytokines and/or other functional components on Ti surfaces via the LbL self-assembly technique, which could prevent implant-associated infection and facilitate osseointegration in the early stage of implantation.

 Acknowledgments

-This work was jointly supported by National Natural Science Foundation of China (Grant No: 31470920), National Natural Science Foundation of China (Grant No: 21374057, 51303100) and Tianjin Research Program of Application Foundation and Advanced Technology (Grant No: 12JCZDJC22700).
+This work was jointly supported by the National Natural Science Foundation of China (Grant No: 31470920), National Natural Science Foundation of China (Grant No: 21374057, 51303100) and Tianjin Research Program of Application Foundation and Advanced Technology (Grant No: 12JCZDJC22700).

 References